ChuanMeng/RLT4Reranking/README.md

 ## 3. Reproducing results

 All checkpoints would be stored in the `./checkpoint` directory.
-Inference outputs would be stored in the `./output/{retriever name}` directory; an output file; each file has the same number of lines as queries in the test set; each line is composed of "query id\tpredicted cut-off".
+Inference outputs would be stored in the `./output/{dataset name}.{retriever name}` directory; an output file; each file has the same number of lines as queries in the test set; each line is composed of "query id\tpredicted cut-off".

 ###  3.1 Unsupervised RLT methods
 We consider 3 unsupervised methods, i.e., Fixed-k, Greedy-k, [Suprise](https://dl.acm.org/doi/abs/10.1145/3539618.3592066).